Akshaypatil7/Churn-Reduction/README.md

 ### It is a Classification Problem.
 ## All the steps implemented in this project
 1. Data Pre-processing.
+2. Data Visualization.
-2. Outlier Analysis.
+3. Outlier Analysis.
-3. Missing value Analysis.
+4. Missing value Analysis.
-4. Feature Selection.
+5. Feature Selection.
  -  Correlation analysis.
  -  Chi-Square test.
-5. Feature Sacling.
+6. Feature Scaling.
+ -  Normalization.
-6. Dealing with Target Class Imbalance in the Dataset.
+7. Dealing with Target Class Imbalance in the Dataset.
   - What is imbalance in data.
   - What is target class imbalance problem
   - Sampling techniques to overcome imbalance: